 - Keeping an eye on where money is spent.

 Asset management strategy is the strategy for implementing plans, processes and practices within the company.
 It covers every aspect from creation and maintenance, to the replacement and disposal of assets.

 The strategy must make sure that the goal is achieved by spending minimum resources.
-As such, asset management strategies play an important role in the future performance of the asset.
+As such, asset management strategies, like entering a private treaty play an important role in the future performance of the asset.
 A strategy prepared after considering different factors and risks could help you handle an asset in a more effective and efficient manner.